DiamondLightSource/discorpy/docs/source/index.rst

 which are the center of distortion and the polynomial coefficients, using a grid pattern image.

-Since version 1.4, correction for perspective distortion is included to Discorpy.
-Methods for processing line-pattern and chessboard image are also added to the package.
+Since version 1.4, correction for perspective distortion is added to Discorpy.
+Methods for processing line-pattern and chessboard image are also included in the package.

 A key feature of methods implemented in Discorpy, compared to other software, is that radial distortion, the center of distortion, and perspective distortion